manansharora/client-categorizer/README.md

-# FX Structuring Client-Idea Relevance Engine (MVP)
+# Idea Relevance Engine (MVP)

-Streamlit + SQLite MVP for semantic matching between FX/rates/bonds ideas and clients.
+Streamlit + SQLite MVP for semantic matching of ideas.

 ## What It Does
 - Job A: `client -> ranked ideas`